AdobeDocs/acrobat-services-learn.en/help/usecases/overview-usecases.md

     <div>
     <a href="FinanceWorkflowsJava.md"><strong>Managing financial document workflows in Java</strong></a>
     </div>
-    <em>Adobe Acrobat Services provides all the necessary tools, services, and features to process and extract data from PDF financial documents</em>
+    <em>[!DNL Adobe Acrobat Services] provides all the necessary tools, services, and features to process and extract data from PDF financial documents</em>
     <br>
   </td>
   <td>